 Eventually, Picard and Data go off in search for Spock on Romulus whilst the rest of the Enterprise crew investigate the mystery of a missing Vulcan ship.
-Picard and Data acquire the services of a Klingon Bird of Prey, commanded by Stephen Root as Captain K’Vada, who reluctantly takes them to Romulus.
+Picard and Data acquire the services of a Klingon Bird of Prey (with help from Erick Avari as B’iJik), commanded by Stephen Root as Captain K’Vada, who reluctantly takes them to Romulus.

 Picard and Data also get to dress up as Romulans with Romulan make-up on their faces.
 It was fun to see Picard and Data looking like Romulans for a change.
 They almost appear so unrecognisable compared to what they usually look like.
 Only the voices are maintained and are easy to identify with.

 The subplot where Riker and the Enterprise are investigating the mystery of a missing Vulcan ship in the Hanolin asteroid belt isn’t as interesting as the main Spock plot.
 They meet Graham Jarvis as Klim Dokachin who helps and loses two ships and the Enterprise gets attacked by a mysterious alien vessel.